Project-Counter/cop5/source/11-extending/03-creating-new-elements-columns-headings.rst

 Creating Custom Elements/Columns Headings
 -----------------------------------------

-Custom elements/column headings can be added to the Master Reports (PR, DR, TR, IR) and custom reports.
+Custom elements/column headings can be added to the COUNTER Reports (PR, DR, TR, IR) and custom reports.
 The element name MUST take the form of *{namespace}*:*{element name}*.
 An example of a custom elements/column heading could be:

 .. only:: latex